ComposableFi/mantis-docs/docs/protocol/solvers.md

 ### Fast Bridge

-WWe are implementing an architecture that allows fast bridging of swaps along our IBC-connected infrastructure.
-Users will be able to indicate they would like to participate in fast bridging as a part of their intent specifications.
-Initially, fast bridging will only be supported for limit orders.
+We have implemented an architecture that allows fast bridging of swaps along our IBC-connected infrastructure.
 A contract on both sides (i.e. both the source chain and the destination chain) allows the user to get their funds from the market maker quickly.
 A USDT pool on both sides of the transaction enables USDT to be quickly transferred in this manner.
 The market maker will be able to tap into an endpoint for rebalancing.
 The market maker can swap out of this pool.

 This works as follows:
 1. A user submits an intent and opts for fast bridging.
 Market makers listen to new intents being broadcast to the Mantis smart contract (which communicates with the Picasso IBC bridge).